-Based on Mona’s experience, new event planners often use the “Costco-mindset” and fail to recognize that a longer guest list typically equals higher costs.
-But don’t let that discourage you from putting on the most memorable event as possible — it just means being smarter about unnecessary expenses.
+Based on Mona’s experience, new event planners often use the “Costco mindset” and fail to recognize that a longer guest list typically equals higher costs.
+But don’t let that discourage you from putting on the most memorable event possible — it just means being smarter about unnecessary expenses.

 Tip #4: Do stick to your budget

 Your event budget is essentially your foundation — it dictates what is and isn’t possible throughout the planning process.
-How you allocate your budget (i.e., venue, catering, entertainment, and miscellaneous fees) is the most important thing to consider, according to Mona.
+According to Mona, how you allocate your budget (i.e., venue, catering, entertainment, and miscellaneous fees) is the most important thing to consider.
 Remember to consider all potential costs from the beginning to avoid ending up with a figure far past your initial estimate.